The Risks Of Redesigning A Website

 A few years back, a long-term client of mine told me she wanted to redesign her website.
 We started discussing the reasons why—she was tired of the way her site looked and wanted something more modern to represent her company’s brand.
 The website’s design had only lackluster support for mobile, so a better design was needed for visitors using a smartphone.

 She also wanted to get rid of some pages of content that were on her site.
 While there was traffic coming to these pages, people were just too confused by the text that was there and she didn’t see value in retooling these pages.
 Of note, some of those pages led to some people contacting her through the lead form but the client insisted these people were poor quality contacts.
+As a result, it seemed reasonable to remove these pages from the website.

 Story Two: A Good Redesign